google/tracing-framework/docs/wtf-calls.md

 ## Calls

 Calls in the file are paired enter-exits, similar to scopes in the WTF format.
-Enters are the function ID being entered, and exits are the function ID with its MSB set.
+Enters are the function ID being entered, and exits are the negative of the function ID.
 Each ID is 4b.

 For example: